 - Random-Orbit Sander with 5-inch sanding surface and 8 hole hook and loop backed base pad

-- Compact lightweight design with ergonomically designed soft grip handle
+- Ergonomically designed soft grip handle

 - Dust extraction port with dust collection bag